keyboard_arrow_up

 Diagram of a Sinistering Process

-The sintering process, forms a solid mass without liquefying the mass.
+The sintering process forms a solid component by bonding powder particles together without melting the entire mass.

 A Sampling of the Parts and Components Produced using Powder Metallurgy

-Examples of the different type of parts and components that are manufactured using powder Metallurgy.
+Examples of various parts and components manufactured using powder metallurgy techniques.

 Types of Powder Metal Parts

-Many different metals, including aluminum, copper, brass, iron, steel and bronze, are able to convert to powdered form and undergo a type of powder metallurgy to produce parts and products.
+Numerous metals, such as aluminum, copper, brass, iron, steel, and bronze, can be processed into powder form and used in powder metallurgy to create diverse parts and products.

 Aluminum Powder

-A metal powder made from aluminum materials.
-Aluminum powder parts are produced using flaked aluminum which is popular due to its ductility and light weight.
-Aluminum is a popular metal to use because of its light weight, conductivity and high flammability.
-It’s often used in pyrotechnics and high strength structural applications.
+A metal powder derived from aluminum, commonly produced using flaked aluminum for its ductility and lightweight properties.
+Aluminum is preferred for its conductivity, light weight, and high flammability.
+It is frequently used in pyrotechnics and high-strength structural applications.

 Bronze Powder